-The information in the schedule of expenditures of federal and State awards is presented in accordance with the requirements of Title 2 US Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards ("Uniform Guidance"), and the Audit Manual for Governmental Auditors in North Carolina.
+The information in the schedule of expenditures of federal and state awards is presented in accordance with the requirements of Title 2 US Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards ("Uniform Guidance"), the Audit Manual for Governmental Auditors in North Carolina, and the State Single Audit Implementation Act.
 Therefore, some amounts presented in this schedule may differ from amounts presented in, or used in, the preparation of the basic financial statements.